Hezbollah Assembly

 Its leader was Abdollah Nouri, who was later succeeded by Majid Ansari.

 Political position

 It was founded in 1996 mainly by the candidates included in the electoral list of the right-wing Executives of Construction, which according to Banks et al., is believed to have won 90 to 100 seats.
-Mojahedin of the Islamic Revolution of Iran Organization was the another major group in the parliamentary group with some 30 seats, according to Wilfried Buchta.
+Mojahedin of the Islamic Revolution of Iran Organization was another major group in the parliamentary group with some 30 seats, according to Wilfried Buchta.
 Members of the Worker House were also in the parliamentary group.

 The group was supportive of Akbar Hashemi Rafsanjani and endorsed Mohammad Khatami in his successful bid for 1997 Iranian presidential election, before declaring their support for candidacy of Mir-Hossein Mousavi.